kerrster22/Reading-notes/README.md

 # Reading-notes
 ## Who am i
-Hi my name is Hayden i have been working in property maintenance for 7 years.
+Hi my name is **Hayden** i have been working in property maintenance for 7 years.
 ## What i enjoy
 I am a film buff with a large bluray collection and i play table tennis for a league.
 ## Growth mindset
 Growth mind set is someone who believes that you can learn anything if you put your mind to it.
+### How to keep myself in the growth mindset
+1. consistancy is key to learning long term.
+2. be open to new ideas.
+3. don't be afraid to ask questions.

+#### Contact me